Blackfell/blackfell.github.io/_posts/2019-07-17-so-you-want-to-hack.md

   - image_path: /assets/images/posts/start_hacking/malicious_life.png
     alt: "Malicious Life"
     title: "Malicious Life"
-    excerpt: "(the one for your cousin) - Narritive of famous incidents, malware and groups; a little more technical in places, but all the better for it if you can handle it."
+    excerpt: "**The one for your cousin** - Narritives of famous incidents, malware and groups; [Ran Levi](https://twitter.com/ranlevi) gets a little more technical, which is great for those that can handle it."
     url: https://malicious.life/
     btn_label: "Read More"
     btn_class: "btn--inverse"